saeyslab/multinichenetr/README.md

 (Seurat::FindMarkers), because muscat allows us to overcome some of the limitations of cell-level analyses for differential state analyses.
-Some of these limitations include: a bias towards samples with more cells of cell type, a lack of flexibility to work with complex study designs and a too optimistic estimation of the statistical power since the analysis is done at the cell-level and not at the sample level.
+Some of these limitations include: a bias towards samples with more cells of cell type, a lack of flexibility to work with complex study designs, and a too optimistic estimation of the statistical power since the analysis is done at the cell-level and not at the sample level.